We recommend students start the program fall semester; however, students may start the program any semester.

 EPSY 5710—Introduction to Gifted Education and Talent Development

 In this course students will discuss the evolution of gifted education, identify major contributors and their contributions to the field of gifted education, identify major theories of intelligence and explain their relevance to gifted education, compare and contrast perspectives of giftedness, describe characteristics of gifted students and the implications for academic instruction, evaluate identification procedures and their impact on under served populations of gifted learners, discuss programming options for highly able learners, and analyze and critique curriculum models for gifted education.
 The course is taught online during fall semester.
-Current instructor: Dr. E. Jean Gubbins.
+Current instructor: Dr. Del Siegle.

 EPSY 5720—Developing Schoolwide Enrichment Programs

 This course is designed for classroom teachers, enrichment specialists, gifted education coordinators, and administrators.
 Participants will review the research and history regarding talent development and gifted education.
 The course will focus on the philosophy and work of Joseph Renzulli and his conception of giftedness as creative productivity.
 His model and framework for talent development and curriculum modification and differentiation will be explored in depth.
 Participants will spend the majority of their time learning how to implement a classroom-based or school-based enrichment and talent development program.
 The course is taught on campus during odd numbered summers.
-Current instructor: Dr. Sally Reis.
+Current instructor: Dr. Laurel Brandon and Dr. Sally Reis.